Hm Fish Oil coupons

 Hm Fish Oil FAQs

-What is EPA fish oil for?
+Why is fish oil not recommended?

 Fish oil is generally considered safe for most people and is often recommended for its potential benefits, such as supporting heart health.
 However, it may not be recommended for certain individuals due to potential side effects or interactions with medications.
 For example, fish oil can increase the risk of bleeding, especially in those taking blood-thinning medications.
 Additionally, high doses may lead to gastrointestinal issues or affect blood sugar levels.
 It's important for individuals to consult with a healthcare provider to determine if fish oil is appropriate for their specific health needs.